sarthak-arora1997/tcga-brca-multiomics-subtyping/README.md

 These counts originate from Illumina RNA-seq reads aligned and quantified using the STAR pipeline.

-## Clinical/Biospecimen/SSF XML Files
+## Clinical/Biospecimen XML Files

 TCGA distributes rich patient metadata as XML files.
 XML (eXtensible Markup Language) is a hierarchical text format composed of nested tags (elements) with optional attributes and text content.
 Each XML document in this project adheres to the NCI TCGA schemas (`https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?_top=1`).
 We parse them with Python’s `xml.etree.ElementTree` helpers inside notebook `01_download_and_organize_data.ipynb`, flattening tags into `pandas` tables.
-The three key XML families are:
+The two key XML families we currently surface are:

-- **Clinical (`nationwidechildrens.org_clinical.*.xml`)**:Patient-level records (demographics, diagnosis, receptor status, therapies, follow-up).
+- **Clinical (`nationwidechildrens.org_clinical.*.xml`)**: Patient-level records (demographics, diagnosis, receptor status, therapies, follow-up).
 Each file corresponds to one `bcr_patient_barcode` / `bcr_patient_uuid`.
 We extract a patient metadata table plus follow-up/drug sub-tables for downstream joins.
 - **Biospecimen (`nationwidechildrens.org_biospecimen.*.xml`)**: Sample-level inventories (sample/portion/aliquot barcodes, UUIDs, analyte metadata).
 These files bridge expression columns to patients: `bcr_sample_uuid` matches the expression matrix column names, while `bcr_patient_barcode` ties back to the clinical table.
-- **Site-Specific Factors (SSF) (`nationwidechildrens.org_ssf.*.xml`)**: Tumor-sample pathology measurements (procurement method, tumor weight, nuclei percent, QA flags, tumor locations).
-These complement the biospecimen data with additional quality metrics per sample.

-Each XML document contains nested sections (e.g., `<patient>`, `<samples>`, `<tumor_samples>`).
+Each XML document contains nested sections (e.g., `<patient>`, `<samples>`, `<portions>`).
 In the notebook we:

 1. Build manifests (DataFrames) of all XML files under `data/raw/clinical data/`.
 2. Parse a sample file from each category via `xml.etree.ElementTree`, recursively flattening tags into dictionaries.
-3. Display the resulting `pandas` tables (patient, samples, follow-ups, SSF tumor samples, etc.) to understand fields before designing loaders.
+3. Display the resulting `pandas` tables (patient-level data, nested biospecimen entries, etc.) to understand fields before designing loaders.

 When you need to integrate XML data, re-use the notebook parsing logic (or promote it into `src/data_loading.py`) so that downstream analyses can join expression matrices on the appropriate identifiers (`bcr_sample_uuid` ↔ columns, `bcr_patient_barcode` ↔ patient clinical metadata).

+## Linking Biospecimen JSON to STAR Metadata

+The GDC cart download also includes JSON manifests (e.g., `metadata.cart.*.json` for STAR counts, `biospecimen.cart.*.json` for biospecimen files).
+In `01_download_and_organize_data.ipynb` we:

+1. Normalize the STAR metadata JSON to a DataFrame (`metadata_df`) and attach the nested `associated_entities` / `analysis.input_files` columns to the expression manifest (`expression_index`) using helper utilities from `src/notebook_utils.py`.
+2. Load the biospecimen cart JSON (`biospecimen_metadata_df`) and traverse every case → sample → portion → analyte → aliquot entry to build an aliquot-level manifest.
+3. Join the resulting aliquot rows to the expression manifest on the aliquot submitter ID (`TCGA-…-…`) so that each STAR count file is enriched with the biospecimen context (sample type, analyte metadata, aliquot quantities, etc.).

+This linkage allows you to move seamlessly from a column in the expression matrix to its aliquot barcode/UUID, and then to the patient-level clinical table for downstream analyses.